javierriveracastro/betteroll-swade/docs/global_actions.md

 # Grouping

-This tag let's you group the actions, it is not mandatory, but it will be used in the card in some next update.
+This tag lets you group the actions, it is not mandatory, but it will be used in the card in some next update.

 * group: A string containing a group name, actions with the same name will be shown grouped in the card (in some future version)